tekknolagi/tekknolagi.github.com/_posts/2022-05-30-inline-caches-in-skybison.md

 }
 ```

+the normal `tp_getattr` slot is a generic function like
+`PyObject_GenericGetAttr` that reads from the dictionary on the type, figures
+out what offset the attribute is, checks if it is a descriptor, and so on and
-This is a *lot* of work. `PyObject_GetAttr` is meant to be the entrypoint for
+so forth.
+This is a *lot* of work.

+`PyObject_GetAttr` is meant to be the entrypoint for most (all?) attribute
-most (all?) attribute lookups in CPython, so it has to handle every case.
-In
+lookups in CPython, so it has to handle every case.
+In the common
-the common case---attribute lookups in the interpreter with `LOAD_ATTR`---it's
+case---attribute lookups in the interpreter with `LOAD_ATTR`---it's doing too
-doing too much.
+much.
 One small example of this is the `PyUnicode_Check`.
-We know in
+We know in the
-the interpreter that the attribute name will always be a string!
-Why check
+interpreter that the attribute name will always be a string!
+Why check again?
-again?

 Skybison also has a very generic `LOAD_ATTR` handler but it is only used if
 a function's bytecode cannot be optimized.
 I have reproduced it here for